 Congratulations on your decision to enter Holy Matrimony in the Catholic Church.
 We at St. Joseph's Fullerton Parish welcome and rejoice with you!
 The celebration you are planning and the lifelong commitment you are choosing to make are signs of God’s great love for us all.

 Before a marriage takes place, we require that you attend our Marriage Prep program.
-The program is a 2 day preparation program and will be held Friday, October 25, 2019 from 7 – 9 pm & Saturday, October 26, 2019 from 9 – 4:30PM with Mass following.
-Space is limited!
+The program is a two day preparation program.

 Catholic Church law ordinarily requires baptized Catholics to marry before a priest or deacon.
 Unless they requested and received a “dispensation from canonical form”, Catholics who exchange marriage vows in the presence of only ministers from other religious traditions or authorized civic officials, are not considered validly married in the eyes of the Church.
 That is, they have not received the grace of the Sacrament of Matrimony.
 As Catholics we believe that the seven sacraments Jesus instituted are integrated and build upon each other.
 So, if a couple is married but has not conferred the Sacrament of Matrimony upon each other at a Nuptial Mass or ceremony, they are not free to receive the Eucharist or Reconciliation.
 We want to help you change that.